 We trust our employees to follow the spirit of the law and to do the right, ethical thing even when the law is not specific.
 In some cases, a country's local laws may establish requirements different from our COBC.
 If a local law conflicts with our COBC, we follow the local law; however, if a local business practice conflicts with our COBC, we follow our COBC.
 When in doubt, ask for help.

-Chairman and CEO John Chambers and the Board of Directors require all employees to review, understand, certify and abide by the COBC.
+CEO Chuck Robbins and the Board of Directors require all employees to review, understand, certify and abide by the COBC.
 You will be sent notifications directing you to complete your certification of the COBC.
-Employees with certain roles and responsibilities must also complete additional certifications and training:
+Employees with certain roles and responsibilities may also be required to complete additional certifications and training.

-You should discuss any concerns with your manager, Human Resources or the Ethics Office.
+You should discuss any concerns with your manager, Human Resources or Ethics@Cisco.
 Regardless of your COBC certification status, you are always obligated to follow the policies contained in it.
 Completion of the COBC certification is a condition of employment at Cisco.

-The Code is regularly updated based on the business environment, changing laws and employee feedback.
+The COBC is regularly updated based on the dynamic business environment, changing laws and employee feedback.
 You are required to certify every year to ensure you are familiar with the most recent COBC.